xalaida/laravel-position/README.md

 ## 📄 Documentation

-### Description
+### How it works

 Models have a 'position' field with an unsigned integer value that is used for their ordering.

+### Creating models

 The position field serves as a sort of array index and is automatically inserted when creating a new record.

 By default, the model takes a position at the very end of the sequence.

+### Deleting models

+When a record is deleted, the positions of another records in the sequence are updated automatically.

 ### Querying models